Table of Contents

-Now that the publisher had the cash to up and run the business, the next step was to add a pool of writers and editors and build a sales team.
+Now that the publisher had the cash to run the business, the next step was adding a pool of writers and editors and building a sales team.

 Boasting a thriving community

 Driving more traffic to your website is easier said than done, especially when you’ve limited writers and editors.
-Besides, you need more ideas and tips to keep your traffic growing.
+Besides, having more ideas and tips would be best to keep your traffic growing.
 The PopSugar faced the same dilemma.
-At that point of time, user-generated content had gotten a lot of attention.
-Everyone looked to be embracing it in the form of articles, reviews, photos, etc.
+Then, user-generated content got a lot of attention.
+Everyone looked to embrace it through articles, reviews, photos, etc.

-The publisher realized there’s a tremendous opportunity to utilize UGC to their advantage as it could offer the content that’ll be loved by the PopSugar audience.
-Because no one knows your audience more than your audience.
+The publisher realized there was a tremendous opportunity to utilize UGC to their advantage as it could offer the content that the PopSugar audience loves because no one knows your audience more than yours.

 An example of UGC on PopSugar (in 2007)

-By building a quality relationship with the audience and encouraging them to publish articles on the blog or share through their social media channels, PopSugar brought in new traffic and an additional content creation channel.
+PopSugar brought in new traffic and an additional content creation channel by building a quality relationship with the audience and encouraging them to publish articles on the blog or share through their social media channels.

 Getting started with digital advertising

-Long before when there was no clear ad model for websites, the publisher partnered with Blogads, a self-serve content advertising platform.
+Long before, there was no clear website ad model; the publisher partnered with Blogads, a self-serve content advertising platform.
 With Blogads, there were no contracts or commitments to sign.
-Advertisers could simply upload their ad creatives (in JPG or GIF format), their URL of the landing page, and a few other details on the PopSugar website.
+Advertisers could simply upload their ad creatives (in JPG or GIF format), the URL of the landing page, and a few other details on the PopSugar website.

 They could select the duration of ad campaigns from 1 week to 3 months by paying $1500 to $18000.
-Once the publisher reviewed the ads, they ran the ads on the PopSugar website for the specified duration.
+Once the publisher reviewed the ads, they ran them on the PopSugar website for the specified duration.

 Acquisition of ‘ShopStyle’

-Back then in 2007, PopSugar had a tough and close competition with Glam, a publisher with the same target audience.
+In 2007, PopSugar had a tough and close competition with Glam, a publisher with the same target audience.
 Glam was getting stronger in terms of its advertising and shopping component.
-While PopSugar had advertising opportunities, it lacked behind Glam in terms of commerce.
+While PopSugar had advertising opportunities, it lacked behind Glam in commerce.

-Hence, in a strategic move to strengthen its position in the industry and fight off competitors, the publisher acquired ShopStyle, a well-known search engine for fashion and network for retailers and bloggers.
-After the deal rolled out, when a user searched for a product on ShopStyle, and made a purchase on other websites, PopSugar took ~15% cut of each transaction.
-It has been reported that ShopStyle brought ~$1 billion retail revenue in 2015 (Src).
+Hence, in a strategic move to strengthen its position in the industry and fight off competitors, the publisher acquired ShopStyle, a well-known search engine for fashion and a network for retailers and bloggers.
+After the deal rolled out, when a user searched for a product on ShopStyle and purchased it on other websites, PopSugar took ~15% of each transaction.
+It has been reported that ShopStyle brought ~$1 billion in retail revenue in 2015 (Src).

 Building a Commerce Empire